 We are therefore witnessing a real desire on the part of consumers and businesses to act in a positive way on the planet by changing the way we consume.
 However, it seems important to us to mention that at present, even on vegetable-based vegan leathers, more than half of the composition of these materials is a resin obtained from petrochemicals, which therefore has a significant impact on the product. 'environment.
 This resin increases the strength of these materials.
 But we remain confident, within a few years the techniques will undoubtedly have evolved and will make it possible to remove these plastics from these vegan leathers.

-Most of the"vegans leathers" are certified by labels to ensure that the products do not have contact with the animal holding.
-The best known and one of the oldest vegan label is the Vegan Society.
+Most of"Vegan leathers" are certified by labels to assure consumers that the products have no contact with animal exploitation.
+The best known and one of the oldest vegan labels is the Vegan Society.

 Visually, vegan leathers can fool more than one!
 Indeed, vegan leathers undergo an impression before being marketed, making their appearance really similar to leather.
 This is especially true for pineapple or grape leather.
 However, it should be noted that leather made from animal skin can acquire a beautiful patina over time (especially if it is vegetable tanned leather) unlike vegan leathers.

 To check if the material in question is leather or vegan leather, you just have to smell the latter.
 This test (although unconventional) will allow you to quickly find out what type of leather it is.
 A genuine leather piece will have that leather smell that we all know.
 Conversely, vegan leather will either be odorless or will have a plastic or chemical odor, this is particularly the case for synthetic leatherette.
 Whatever type of leather you use, we recommend that you clean your leather watch strap.r to take the best care of your watch.
 At Charlie Paris, we offer you different types of leather such as grained leather or ostrich leather.